JE-Nieto-Dominguez/COPAL-4G8V-1/README.md

+Welcome, to COPAL-4G8V-1!
-Welcome, to the "Cow Pairing Algorithm for up to Size 4 Groups and 8 Modifiable Variables.
+It stands for "Cow Pairing Algorithm for up to Size 4 Groups and 8 Modifiable Variables.
 Version 1."
-(COPAL-4G8V-1, in short)

 You are free to use it!
 So long as you give me the proper credits!

 #Credits ----------------------------------------------------------------------

-This code was written in December of 2024, by José Eduardo Nieto Domínguez (https://orcid.org/0009-0003-9136-1839)
+COPAL-4G8V-1 was written in December of 2024, by José Eduardo Nieto Domínguez (https://orcid.org/0009-0003-9136-1839)

 If you require any assistance in running it, or have any questions,